Learning Operators by Regularized Stochastic Gradient Descent with Operator-valued Kernels: Introduction

 In this paper, we study both settings of the SGD algorithm.
 We express the iterative forms \eqref{iter3} and \eqref{iter2} in a unified manner as the form given in \eqref{iter2}.
 For decaying step sizes adopted in the online setting, we set the step size as $\eta_t = \bar{\eta}(t + t_0)^{-\theta_1}$ for all $t \geq 1$, where $\theta_1 \in (0,1)$, $\bar{\eta} > 0$, and $t_0 > 0$.
 The regularization parameter is defined as $\lambda_t = \bar{\lambda}(t + t_0)^{-\theta_2}$, where $\theta_2 \in (0,1)$, $\bar{\lambda} > 0$.
 We emphasize that in the online setting, both $\bar{\eta}$ and $\bar{\lambda}$ are constants independent of $t$ and the total number of iterations (e.g., the sample size) $T$.
 For the constant step sizes and regularization parameters adopted in the finite-horizon setting, we set $\eta_t = \eta_1 T^{-\theta_3}$ and $\lambda_t = \lambda_1 T^{-\theta_4}$ for $t = 1, 2, \dots, T$, where $\theta_3 \in (0,1)$, $\theta_4 > 0$, and $\eta_1, \lambda_1> 0$.
 In this finite-horizon setting, the step sizes and regularization parameters explicitly depend on the total number of iterations $T$.

-Throughout the paper, we impose the following assumption on the operator-valued kernels. \begin{assumption} The vector-valued RKHS $\H$ is generated by the operator-valued kernel $K(x,x')=\K(x,x')I$, where $\K$ is the scalar-valued kernel with $\|\K\|_\infty\leq\kappa^2$ for some constant $\kappa>0$, and $I$ is the identity operator on $\Y$. \end{assumption} This simple construction of operator-valued kernels has been adopted in previous works, e.g., \cite{brogat2022vector,batlle2024kernel}.
+Throughout the paper, we impose the following assumption on the operator-valued kernels. \begin{assumption} The vector-valued RKHS $\H$ is generated by the operator-valued kernel $K(x,x')=\K(x,x')I$, where $\K$ is the scalar-valued kernel with $\|\K\|_\infty:=\sup_{x\in\X}\K(x,x)\leq\kappa^2$ for some constant $\kappa>0$, and $I$ is the identity operator on $\Y$. \end{assumption} This simple construction of operator-valued kernels has been adopted in previous works, e.g., \citep{brogat2022vector,batlle2024kernel}.
 Note that all elements $h$ in the vector-valued RKHS $\H$ are measurable.
-We also consider a more general class of kernels in Section \ref{Section 3.1}.
-In particular, our analysis covers most operator-valued kernels, including those of the form \eqref{kernel} with a compact operator $W$.
-Furthermore, when choosing kernels as in \eqref{kernel}, it follows from \cite[Example 5]{carmeli2010vector} that $K$ is a Mercer [resp. $\mathcal{C}_0$]\footnote{That is, the Banach space of continuous functions vanishing at infinity with the uniform norm.} kernel if $\K$ is Mercer [resp. $\mathcal{C}_0$], implying that all operators in $\H$ are continuous.
+Furthermore, when choosing kernels as in \eqref{kernel}, it follows from \citep[Example 5]{carmeli2010vector} that $K$ is a Mercer [resp. $\mathcal{C}_0$]\footnote{That is, the Banach space of continuous functions vanishing at infinity with the uniform norm.} kernel if $\K$ is Mercer [resp. $\mathcal{C}_0$], implying that all operators in $\H$ are continuous.
+This choice of kernel, $K(x,x') = \mathcal K(x,x') I$, provides a mathematically tractable and commonly adopted setting in which the vector-valued RKHS structure allows for a complete convergence analysis of the regularized SGD algorithm in infinite-dimensional operator learning.
+In particular, each output component is associated with the same scalar kernel $\mathcal K$, which facilitates the analysis while preserving the infinite-dimensional nature of the operator-valued RKHS.

+At the same time, this construction does not explicitly encode correlations between different output directions.
+More general operator-valued kernels, such as those incorporating a compact operator $W$, can, in principle, capture such dependencies.
+We discuss these generalizations in Appendix~\ref{Section 3.1}, though a complete convergence analysis in these settings is beyond the scope of the present work.
+This discussion emphasizes both the practical relevance and the inherent limitations of the identity-operator construction used throughout the main text.